andrewbranch/blog/posts/2019-01-19_Expressive-React-Component-APIs-with-Discriminated-Unions.md

     text: "import React from 'react';\n"
 lib:
   - react
+note: When I wrote this piece, I realized it would be much easier to explain if I could show you how the TypeScript compiler handles the code I’m talking about, as if we were both sitting in front of your favorite code editor with language support.
+So, I built this blog to imitate that experience.
+Hover (or tap) on code underlined in red to see errors, hover identifiers to see type information, and even edit the samples if you want.
+I also <a href="/overengineering-a-blog-prologue-an-ode-to-red-squigglies/">wrote about</a> why I did this.
 ---

 One of TypeScript’s most underrated features is _discriminated union types_.
 Borrowed primarily from functional programming (FP) languages, they match an elegant FP concept to a pattern people intuitively write in JavaScript.
 Discriminated unions also enable a useful pattern for typing complex React component props more safely and expressively.
 But first, we’ll review what discriminated unions look like independent of React.